-Salty sea breezes, colorful flowers that reminded me of bowls of Easter eggs, skies that stretched forever and ever, burning calf muscles, salty sweat running down my forehead, and methodical crashing waves; this what I experienced my last two weeks in Costa Brava Spain hiking the Cami de Ronda coastal trails.
-I finally accomplished my goal of hiking the Camino de Ronda from L’loret de Mar to Portbou at the border of France.
-My father and I completed the nearly 100 miles of hiking and became entranced with the landscapes and culture.
+Salty sea breezes, colorful flowers that reminded me of bowls of Easter eggs, skies that stretched forever and ever, burning calf muscles, salty sweat running down my forehead, and methodical crashing waves; this is what I experienced my last two weeks in Costa Brava Spain hiking the Cami de Ronda coastal trails.
+I finally accomplished my goal of hiking the Camino de Rondafrom Lloret de Mar to Portbou at the border of France.
+My father and I completed nearly 100 miles of hiking and became entranced by the landscapes and culture.

 Introducing You To The Cami De Ronda

 It was an active couple of weeks on social media channels!
 But I heard from many of you that you were excited to learn more about this part of Spain and the hike.
-The ebook and more Cami de Ronda articles will be coming with all the info on how you can go about hiking this path too.
+The ebook and more Cami de Ronda articles will come with all the info on how you can go about hiking this path, too.

 Until then, I have some images to tempt you from my Instagram feed from the last 2 weeks.
 Every hiking day I carried a pack full of first aid materials, rain gear, snacks, and of course my camera gear.